 4. Can I raise the subject of Brexit at careers fairs?

-You may find it useful to think about topics of conversation in advance, and your employer research will help you identify a range of possible talking points.
+What about making small talk with recruiters (such as while you wait for a second interviewer during a video call)?
+If you’re thinking about raising Brexit, be careful not to make any assumptions about other people’s views and remember that it's wise to avoid getting involved in a disagreement.
+You may find it useful to think about a range of topics of conversation in advance (other than Brexit).Your employer research will help you identify possible talking points.
 For example, you could bring up a project the company has been involved in that particularly interests you.

 - How to be your best self at assessment centres